No tuition fee concessions, no temp jobs in pubs or restaurants, no graduate vacancies, no gap year travel, no fun.

 Gen Z has surfed the virus but lost its shirt.
 And constant sightings of David Attenborough deliver reminders that it’s not just financial debt that’s piling up.

-Meanwhile, many of the parents and grandparents have been paid to walk the dog for months.
+Meanwhile, many of the parents and grandparents have been paid to do nothing but walk the dog for months.
 Many have also been mentally and quantitatively eased by rising values of their property and savings, marvelling at this miracle of crisis management.

 A decade of widening intergenerational inequality has gone into overdrive.
 2021 will surely see a reaction.